cu-ecen-aeld/assignment-2-aabdelghani/README.md

 ## Setting Up Git

 Use the instructions at [Setup Git](https://help.github.com/en/articles/set-up-git) to perform initial git setup steps.
-For AESD you will want to perform these steps inside your Linux host virtual or physical machine, since this is where you will be doing your development work.
+For AESD, you will want to perform these steps inside your Linux host virtual or physical machine, since this is where you will be doing your development work.

 ## Setting up SSH keys